dmccreary/robot-faces/docs/lessons/polygon.md

 my_array = array('h', [30,10, 100,20, 50,60])
 ```

-The letter "h" signals that each element will be a short integer.
+The letter "h" signals that each element will be a [short integer](https://docs.micropython.org/en/latest/library/struct.html) which is normally two bytes.
+A signed two-byte value can be any integer in a range from -32,768 to 32,767.
+Since the screen is only a maximum of 128 we could use an unsigned byte with the "B" array notation, but we will use "h" for portability to larger displays.

 ```py
 from machine import Pin